hydrodynamicstability/publicationlist/README.md

 # Christopher Tong List of Selected Publications and Abstracts

 Arranged by topic.
+Links are provided to DOIs whenever possible.
 Links to items behind a paywall are denoted by :lock:.

 ## Gyrostats